Definition and Example of Seller and Buyer Prorations

-What Are Seller and Buyer Prorations?
+How Seller and Buyer Prorations Work

-In most cases, but not all, buyers are charged for prorations.
-Charges show up as a debit on the buyer's closing statement and as a credit on the seller's closing statement.
+In most cases, buyers are charged for prorations.
+They then show up as a debit on the buyer's closing statement and as a credit on the seller's closing statement.
 This is because the seller has already paid many of the relevant costs.
 The credits increase the seller's net profits and reimburse the seller for items they have prepaid for the period the seller will not own the property.

 Mortgage Interest Prorations

 Unlike rent, which is paid in advance, mortgage interest is paid in arrears.
 When you pay a mortgage payment on January 1, for example, it pays the interest for December.
 On a new mortgage loan, lenders want to collect interest up to 30 days before the first mortgage payment is due.
-This means if you close on, say, November 15, your first mortgage payment will be due January 1.
+If you close on, for example, November 15, your first mortgage payment will be due January 1.
 If you are the borrower, you will be charged 15 days of interest on your closing statement, from November 15 through 30.

 Real Property Tax Prorations

-In some situations, even if the taxes are not yet due and payable, your taxes will be due if your closing date is near the date the taxes will be due, your closer will pay the taxes from the seller's proceeds, credit the unused portion to the seller and charge the buyer accordingly.
+In some situations, even if the taxes are not yet due and payable, your taxes will be due if your closing date is near the normal date for collecting taxes.
+In that case, the closer will pay the taxes from the seller's proceeds, credit the unused portion to the seller, and charge the buyer accordingly.
 Some calculating buyers will ask for no tax prorations in the purchase contract if it is apparent that the buyer will be expected to reimburse the seller for a portion of prepaid taxes.

 Homeowner Association Dues Prorations

 Rent is generally paid in advance.
 Buyers who purchase an investment property expect to receive a credit for that portion of the rent, which covers the period the buyer will own the property.
 A sale that closes on November 15, involving a tenant-occupied property that rents for $1,000 a month, would result in the buyer receiving credit for 15 days of prepaid rent ($500).
 The seller would receive a debit of $500.
 Security deposits held by the seller are also transferred to the buyer as a credit to the buyer and a debit to the seller.

-Fire insurance policies are transferred with or without consideration.
-With consideration means the seller will be reimbursed for that period the seller will not own the property.
-Without consideration means there will be no prorations.
-Most buyers obtain a new policy today.
+Fire insurance policies generally transfer with or without consideration.
+"With consideration" means the seller will be reimbursed for the period they will not own the property, and "without consideration" means there will be no prorations.
+Most buyers obtain a new policy.

 It is not often that utilities are prorated at closing, but prorations do apply to certain municipalities.
-In most cases, the utilities roll over to the tax assessments and are deducted from the tax bill for prorations, and the buyer is credited against future tax bills.
-You will see this situation happen in short sales and foreclosures because, if the seller isn't making the mortgage payments, the seller is probably not paying the utility bills, either.
+In most cases, the utilities roll over to the tax assessments and are deducted from the tax bill for prorations.
+The buyer is then credited against future tax bills.
+You will see this situation happen in short sales and foreclosures, because if the seller isn't making the mortgage payments, they are probably not paying the utility bills.